ValonRexhepi/JWT-Authentication-System/README.md

 ## How to Use ?
 1. Launch the container with the command "docker-container up".
-2. Run the program in Go with the command "go run main.go".
+2. Run the program in Go with the command "go run ."
 3. Query the webserver (for example with postman) for the different available requests.